 Now, it isn’t uncommon to encounter an individual under the age of 35 working several jobs at a time.

 Countless millennials voluntarily work multiple jobs to challenge themselves and explore creative opportunities.

-Of course, this rarely means sacrificing necessities for the sake of following one’s dreams.
+Of course, this rarely means sacrificing necessities to follow one’s dreams.

-Usually, they are working one job to pay the bills while expanding their career horizons during the other half of the day.
+Usually, they work one job to pay the bills during half the day and expand their career horizons during the other half.

 Although it sounds like millennials are the only ones to reap any reward from juggling multiple jobs, multi-careerism also benefits businesses that embrace the idea.

-Smart business owners have begun to study their employees, who wear many hats.
+Smart business owners have studied their employees, who wear many hats.

 And to their discovery, there are ways they can improve their revenue stream.

 If a freelance podcast producer is a brilliant marketer, for example, and he gains a huge following, how might a larger business learn how to do likewise?

 Multi-careerism, at its core, allows the freedom to step off conventional career paths and into more dynamic, purpose-driven callings.